janak11111/Diverse-ICL/README.md

-# 🚀 Exploring the Role of Diversity in Example Selection for In-Context Learning
+## 🚀 Exploring the Role of Diversity in Example Selection for In-Context Learning

-## Methodology

 ![Diverse_ICL_Workflow](diverse_ICL_workflow.jpg)